Meet Our Team

 BA-Psych(Hons I) LLB(Hons) GDLP MClinPsych

-Andrew has been registered as a Psychologist with AHPRA since 2015, a New South Wales Solicitor at the Supreme Court of New South Wales since 2017 and at the High Court of Australia since 2018, and a Psychology Board-Approved Supervisor since 2024.
-He is one of the few professionals in Australia who are dually qualified and registered as a Clinical Psychologist and Solicitor.
+Andrew has been registered as a Psychologist with AHPRA since 2015, a Solicitor at the Supreme Court of NSW since 2017, and at the High Court of Australia since 2018.
+In 2024, he became a Psychology Board-Approved Supervisor.
+He is one of the few professionals in Australia who are dually qualified and registered as a Psychologist and Solicitor.
+He is also one of the few psychologists with dual endorsements as a Clinical Psychologist and Forensic Psychologist.

-Andrew has been working with children and adults with complex mental health and neurodevelopmental needs since 2011.
-Andrew completed his Clinical Psychology Registrar training in a paediatrics mental health clinic, the Forensic Hospital, and a forensic psychology clinic.
-As a Clinical Psychologist, Andrew was the Clinical Lead at a large clinical psychology clinic and the Head of Forensic Services at a forensic psychology clinic, where he managed and supervised a team of psychologists.
+Previously, Andrew practiced criminal law and civil litigation, appearing as an advocate and instructing solicitor in the Local, District, and Supreme Courts of NSW.
+Since 2011, he has worked clinically with children and adults with complex mental health and neurodevelopmental needs.
+He completed his Clinical Psychology Registrar training in a paediatrics mental health clinic, the Forensic Hospital, and a forensic psychology clinic.
+He later held leadership roles as Clinical Lead at a large clinical psychology clinic and Head of Forensic Services at a forensic practice, supervising and managing teams of psychologists.

-In 2022, Andrew founded AWP, where he routinely produces court reports in criminal, immigration, child protection, family, and insurance matters.
+In 2022, Andrew founded AWP, where he routinely produces court reports for criminal, immigration, child protection, family, and insurance matters across Australia and internationally.
 Andrew has completed forensic psychological assessments involving mental health issues, neurocognitive functioning, risk of re-offending, and parenting capacity and needs.
+He also regularly conducts neuropsychological and forensic risk assessments for OOHC children, especially those with a high CAT score.

 Andrew is fluent in Cantonese and Mandarin.